brahianrosswill/Comfy-UmiAI/README.md

 ## ✨ Key Features

 * **🔋 Native LoRA Loading:** Type `<lora:filename:1.0>` directly in the text.
-The node patches the model internally—no external LoRA Loader nodes required.
+The node patches the model internally/ No external LoRA Loader nodes required.
 * **🧠 Integrated Local LLM:** Turn simple tag lists into rich natural language descriptions using local models (Qwen/Llama3).
 Runs entirely on CPU to save VRAM.
 * **🔀 Advanced Logic Engine:** Full support for `AND`, `OR`, `NOT`, `XOR`, and `( )` grouping.
 Use it to filter wildcards or conditionally change prompt text.
 * **🧠 Persistent Variables:** Define a choice once (`$hair={Red|Blue}`) and reuse it (`$hair`) anywhere to ensure consistency.